 This means that to convert 2000kcal into kilojoules, you would multiply 2000kcal by 4.18.
 This would make it 8,360kj.

 If you had 10,000kj and wanted to figure out how many calories it is, you would just divide by 4.18.
 This would make it 2,440kcal.

-If you want to make it slightly simpler, you could change the conversion to 4.2.
+If you want to make it slightly simpler, you could change the conversion to 4.2, instead of 4.18.

 Or to make it even simpler, you could just round it to 4.
 This makes it much easier when you do not have a calculator.

 For example, if something had 2,000kcal, quick maths would let you know that it is ~8,000kj.
-It’s only slightly off, but much quicker than getting a calculator out.
+It’s slightly off but much quicker than getting a calculator out.